christianityorigins/website/books/_posts/2024-07-13-new-model-of-civilization.md

 *   Excalibur: The "sword in the stone" is a mistranslation.
 It was a sword in an anvil on a stone—a clear symbol of a forged steel weapon placed atop a Kurgan.
 Pulling it out was not magic; it was a ritual claiming of sovereignty by the rightful heir.
 *   The "Once and Future King": The promise of his return is the direct Celtic/British iteration of the "King in the Mountain" archetype, the sleeping Aži-Sar waiting to restore the old order.

+**6. The Bolshevik Revolution (1917)**

+The Bolshevik Revolution was not a workers' uprising; it was a J2/J1 coup against the R1a Tsarist autocracy.

+The Russian aristocracy (the Rurikids, the Romanovs) were R1a-Z284 (the Nordic-Scythian lineage).
+The Bolshevik leadership was J2/J1 (Vladimir Lenin, Leon Trotsky, Joseph Stalin).
+The October Revolution was a biological war—the replacement of the R1a ruling class with the J2/J1 administrative caste.

+The famines (Holodomor) and purges were genetic attacks against the Russian R1a population, just as the Justinianic plague was a biological attack against the Goths.
+Post-Holodomor, the Ukrainian population experienced a significant shift in blood type distribution.
+Before 1930, Ukraine had high Rh-Negative (the Dragon King marker).
+After 1940, the Rh-Negative percentage dropped by 5-10%.
+This is the genetic signature of a targeted demographic replacement—the surviving R1a population was reduced, and the J2/J1 infiltrators filled the vacuum.
+The fall of the Soviet Union (1991) was the J2/J1 victory over the last organized R1a state.
+But the R1a population is still there, in the blood, waiting for the biological awakening.

 **Conclusion**

 The lineage flows thus: